 - Extracurricular Activities (clubs, field trips, etc.)

 - Your blog

 Whether your portfolio is a hard copy or digital, be sure to proofread before sending it out.
-It is a good idea to have others reviews it as well, in order to receive their feedback and fix any problems.
+It is a good idea to have others review it as well.
 A trusted professor or mentor is an excellent person to critique your portfolio.
-Alternatively, schedule an appointment with a career adviser to review your portfolio.
+You may also schedule an appointment with a career adviser to review your portfolio.